RCasatta/firma/README.md

   gpg --decrypt encryption_key.gpg | firma-offline --read-stdin random --key-name bitcoin-key
   ```

-  On android, system keystore is used to encrypt 32 random bytes, so that physical attacks need to break the secure element if the device has one.
+  On Android, system keystore is used to encrypt 32 random bytes, so that physical attacks need to break the secure element if the device has one.
 </details>

 <details>